mohammadshahidbeigh/campus360/README.md

 # Campus360

 Campus360 is an AI-driven virtual assistant designed to provide real-time support and personalized assistance to users, including students, faculty, and visitors.
-By leveraging advanced technologies such as OpenAI API vector embeddings, the platform enhances communication and reduces language barriers significantly
+By leveraging advanced technologies such as OpenAI API vector embeddings, the platform enhances communication and reduces language barriers significantly.

 ## Features